 From a Human Resources (HR) point of view, this is undeniable.
 The question about teamwork skills, or the knowledge of new methodologies that allow us to organise the steps of the team rigorously (such as agile methodologies) is essential for us in interviews.
 And more and more HR technicians are asking not only questions, but also teamwork dynamics to see the candidates' abilities in this field.

 What does this translate into?
 In this sense, we go back to childhood with challenges that resemble those we used to know in the camps: we have 4 people in a hot air balloon (a doctor, a politician, a teacher, a mother of 5 children and a garbage man), the balloon is going to crash into a mountain and one of them has to be thrown out, who do you decide is dispensable?
 The HR technician has to distribute the roles among those present, so that they personalise their role.
-And during the simulation of the discussion, you will see leadership characteristics, submissive, incendiary, creative, individualistic or pacifist, which can be key within a team, or which are needed for certain jobs.
+And during the simulation of the discussion, you will see characteristics of leadership, submissive, incendiary, creative, individualistic or pacifist, which can be key within a team, or which are needed for certain jobs.

 At Bosonit, these teamwork qualities are not only necessary for projects, but the more horizontal internal organisation encourages peer support, cross-departmental questions and an atmosphere that facilitates collaboration.

 And we are very proud of this: not only does the need to work in teams create an environment in which cooperation is necessary, but day-to-day challenges, personal and otherwise, make this organisation an important part of our work. team play constant, pleasant and desirable.
 And you, what would you say if the human resources technician and the head of purchasing presented you with the following situation?
 Colleagues, colleagues, we have 30 bottles of champagne to buy on Thursday and they have to be cold by Friday.
-We don't have a fridge, nor do they fit in separate houses, and it would be best if they were in the office .....
+We don't have a fridge, they don't fit in separate houses, and it would be best if they were in the office?
 Let the brainstorming begin.